hero

 Harmony House, Coos Bay

 Jennifer Spatz worked for a nonprofit that administered children’s programs and services where she saw firsthand the difficulty at-risk families had in finding shelter.
 The lack of supportive transitional housing led Jennifer and others to launch a new effort to meet the need.
-In 2017, they founded Coos Cares, which runs Harmony House to shelter families and match them with essential services.
+So they founded Coos Cares, which runs Harmony House to shelter families and match them with essential services.
 But the new organization was strained for resources, with only enough funding for two part-time staffers.

 “The economy here has not caught up quite as quickly as the rest of the state.
 Between the economy and lack of housing, it has really caused a big strain on our local families.”